rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-25-Introducing-Team-TheTremors.md

 __Nelly__:
 Jambo!!(Hello)
-I’m Nelly the older one :-)  ,I am currently doing my MSc in Information Technology at United States International University- Africa and I am a professional software developer (I create android apps).
+I’m Nelly the older one :-)  , I am currently doing my MSc in Information Technology at United States International University- Africa and I am a professional software developer (I create android apps).
 I am also the Google Developer Groups lead for United States International University-Africa.
 When I joined the tech world, it was out of passion and love for technology, and how it can transform lives.
 I had not yet done programming before in my life. but when I encountered it in my undergraduate class, I knew that was what I wanted to do all my life.
 I am currently learning Ruby on Rails and it's awesome working as a team for a common goal to change people’s lives.

 __Mercy__: